Explicitly Modeling Subcortical Vision with a Neuro-Inspired Front-End Improves CNN Robustness: Methods

 \section{Methods}

 Inspired by the hierarchical organization of early visual processing culminating in V1, we introduce EVNets, a new family of neuro-inspired CNNs that build upon the VOneNet framework.
 EVNets incorporate modular fixed-weight front-ends that reflects the functional stages of the early primate visual pathway (Fig.~\ref{fig:1}).
 This architecture comprises three key components: the SubcorticalBlock, modeling response characteristics of foveal neurons in the retina and the LGN; a variant of the VOneBlock, which models classical RF properties of V1 neurons; and a standard CNN back-end architecture.
 Together, the front-end blocks instantiate a composite cascading LN model of early cortical vision.
 EVNets adopt a spike-count formulation, abstracting over temporal dynamics, focusing solely on spatial encoding.
 The EVNet operates over a 7deg field-of-view (FoV), reduced from the 8deg used in the original VOneBlock~\cite{Dapello2020.06.16.154542}.
 We also extend the GFB to higher spatial frequencies (SFs), improving alignment with the SF tuning properties of primate V1~\cite{DEVALOIS1982545} (cf. Supplementary Material~\ref{sec:sup_vonenets} for an overview of VOneNets and our modifications).
-We trained three random seeds for both the VOneNet and the EVNet model families using a ResNet50~\cite{he2015deep} back-end architecture (cf. Supplementary Material~\ref{sec:sup_backend} for a study on back-end generalization).
+We trained three random seeds for both the VOneNet and the EVNet model families using a ResNet50~\cite{he2015deep} back-end architecture.
 All models were trained on the ImageNet-1k dataset~\cite{NIPS2012_c399862d}, with clean accuracy evaluated on the standard validation split.
+Additional training details are provided in Supplementary Material~\ref{sec:sup_training}.